Frechete/CppND-Capstone-Snake-Game/README.md

-# CPPND: Capstone Snake Game Example
+# CPPND: Capstone Snake Game

 Capstone project in the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
 The code for this repo was inspired by [this](https://codereview.stackexchange.com/questions/212296/snake-game-in-c-with-sdl) excellent StackOverflow post and set of responses.

 <img src="snake_game.gif"/>

+# New functionalities

 * Added a mandelbrot inspired from https://github.com/lucas-santoni/mandelbrot-c-sdl2 Each time the snake will eat food, a new mandelbot will be drawn.
 <img src="screen.jpg"/>